-On the other hand, the galaxies and galaxies clusters that we observe today formed from the initial fluctuations at the inflation era \cite{Linde1990,Peebles1993}.
-In the course of cosmic evolution, the gravity can amplify the amplitude of matter fluctuations, in particular at the matter-dominated epoch.
+From the perturbative perspective, on the other hand, the galaxies and galaxy clusters that we observe today have been formed from the initial fluctuations at the inflation era \cite{Linde1990,Peebles1993}.
+In the cosmic evolution, gravity can amplify the amplitude of matter fluctuations, in particular at the matter-dominated epoch.
 DE not only accelerates the Universe but also changes the growth rate of matter perturbations and, consequently, the formation periods of large scale structure of the Universe.
-Furthermore, to the background geometrical data, the information coming from the structure formation provides a helpful knowledge about the nature of DE.
-Recently, some studies try to detect the effect of DE models on the clustering of matter through the rate at which structures form, and which could be measure with redshift-space distortions (RSD) \cite{Abramo2007, Tsujikawa2013,Batista2014,Mehrabi2015,Rezaei2017,Mehrabi2018}.
-In this regard, the effect of bulk viscosity in perturbation level has also been investigated in the DM and DE contexts \cite{Piattella2011,Velten2014b,Anand2017,Blas2015,Thomas2016}.
+Furthermore, considering the background geometrical data, the information coming from the structure formation provides knowledge about the nature of DE.
+Recently, some studies have investigated the effect of DE models on the clustering of matter considering the structure formation measured through redshift-space distortions (RSD) \cite{Abramo2007, Tsujikawa2013,Batista2014,Mehrabi2015,Rezaei2017,Mehrabi2018}.
+In this regard, the effect of bulk viscosity in perturbative level has also been investigated in the DM and DE contexts \cite{Piattella2011,Velten2014b,Anand2017,Blas2015,Thomas2016}.
 Taking into account that RSD data spans a wide range of redshift ($z \approx 1.52$), it is worth exploring its constraint power to distinguish between DE models.

-Recently, the extended $\Lambda$CDM model and viscous dark energy has been investigated in the background level \cite{Silva2019}.
-In this paper, we study this scenario in the context of the growth of matter perturbations.
-To this end, we will implement the perturbative relativistic equations to obtain the growth of matter fluctuations in the presence of the extended viscous dark energy model in order to study its contributions to the rate of structure formations.
-To constrain cosmological parameters, we will confront it with a combination of different observational data sets using the Bayesian inference as a most useful statistical analysis in modern Cosmology.
+Recently, the extended $\Lambda$CDM model and viscous DE have been investigated in the background level \cite{Silva2019}.
+As a natural extension, the investigation of this scenario in the context perturbative and its mitigation of the cosmic tension are the main goals of this paper.
+Thus, we study this scenario in the context of the growth of matter perturbations.
+To this end, we will implement the perturbative relativistic equations to obtain the growth of matter fluctuations in the presence of the extended viscous DE model in order to study its contributions to the rate of structure formation.
+To constrain cosmological parameters, we will confront it with a combination of different observational datasets using Bayesian inference as a most useful statistical analysis in modern cosmology.